jaridkolver/assignment2-release/assignment2_spec.md

 ### Sub-task C: Calculate position and orientation (pose) (1.5 marks)
 This task is handled by the class `PoseKinematic` in the header `pose_kinematic.hpp`.
 This class will subscribe to the topic `/z0000000/velocity` from the last part and integrate the velocity to get current pose.
 Periodically send the calculated pose as a `geometry_msgs::msg::PoseStamped` message to the topic `/z0000000/pose`.

 * Assume starting at the origin (0.0, 0.0) with heading = 0.
 * Calculate time difference between the last time `stamp` and the current time.
 * Convert the velocity to the global coordinate frame using trigonometric functions.
-* Calculate the position and orientation at the rate `refresh_period` milliseconds. `refresh_period` is a constructor parameter.
+* Calculate the position and orientation at the frequency of `1/refresh_period` . `refresh_period` is a constructor parameter.
+* Send a `geometry_msgs::msg::PoseStamped` to the topic `/z0000000/pose` at the frequency of `1/refresh_period` with the most up to date pose.

 The `geometry_msgs::msg::PoseStamped` message should contain"
 * (x,y) coordinate as the `position` part of `pose` member in message.